MicrosoftDocs/sql-docs/docs/language-extensions/install/windows-java.md

 ms.technology: language-extensions
 monikerRange: ">=sql-server-ver15||=sqlallproducts-allversions"
 ---
-# Install SQL Server Language Java Extensions on Windows
+# Install SQL Server Java Language Extension on Windows

 [!INCLUDE [SQL Server 2019 and later](../../includes/applies-to-version/sqlserver2019.md)]

-Learn how to install the Language Extensions component on SQL Server by running the [!INCLUDE[ssNoVersion](../../includes/ssnoversion-md.md)] setup wizard.
+Learn how to install the [Java Language Extension](../java-overview.md) component for SQL Server on Windows.

 > [!NOTE]
 > This article is for installation of SQL Server Language Extensions on Windows.
-For Linux, see [Install SQL Server 2019 Language Extensions (Java) on Linux](../../linux/sql-server-linux-setup-language-extensions-java.md)
+For Linux, see [Install SQL Server Java Language Extension on Linux](../../linux/sql-server-linux-setup-language-extensions-java.md)

 <a name="prerequisites"></a>

 ## Pre-install checklist